 It's difficult to beat Bryn Mawr College if you want to study Anthropology.
 After graduating, anthropology students usually earn around $36,675 at the beginning of their careers.
 The locale of Bryn Mawr, Pennsylvania, is wonderful for students who prefer a more tranquil, suburban area.

 Franklin and Marshall College is one of the finest schools in the United States for Anthropology.
-After graduating, anthropology students typically make an average of $39,767 at the beginning of their careers.
+Graduates from the anthropology degree program at Franklin and Marshall College make 6.5% above the typical college graduate in this field.
 Based in Lancaster, Pennsylvania, this college is best suited for learners who flourish in an urban atmosphere.

 University of Pittsburgh - Pittsburgh Campus is a good decision for students pursuing an Anthropology degree.
 In addition to its bachelor's programs, University of Pittsburgh - Pittsburgh Campus offers graduate degrees in Anthropology.
-Pittsburgh, Pennsylvania is the best location for individuals who get pleasure from the active city life.
+Prefer a sizable student body?
+This school has over 20,000 students on campus.

 Pennsylvania State University - Main Campus is a great decision for students pursuing an Anthropology degree.
 Graduates from the anthropology major at Pennsylvania State University - Main Campus get 5.6% above the average college graduate in this field.
-Prefer a large student body?
-This school has over 20,000 students on campus.
+University Park, Pennsylvania is the best setting for students who appreciate the active urban lifestyle.